jethornton/flexgui/docs_flex/source/hal.rst

 	String, pin_name, any unique name
 	String, text_n, text to display when value is equal to n

 ..
-NOTE:: Setting the HAL pin to a value that is not a text_n will be ignored.
+NOTE:: Setting the HAL pin to a value that is not a text_n will show an error with the HAL pin value.

 .. image:: /images/hal-msl.png
    :align: center